 Hip thrusts are usually performed with a barbell or at least a dumbbell, but you can still do this glute exercise without equipment.

-- Rest your shoulder blades and upper back on the long side of a weight bench.
-If you are working out at home, you can use a chair or couch.
+1. Rest your upper body (shoulder blades and upper back) on the long side of a weight bench.
+You can use a chair or couch while working out at home.

-- Bend your knees 90 degrees and place your feet flat on the floor hip-width apart.
+2. Bend your knees at a 90-degree angle and place your feet flat on the floor, hip-width apart.

-- Squeeze your glutes and press through your heels to raise your hips up to the tabletop position so that your body is in a bridge.
+4. Squeeze your glutes and press through your heels to raise your hips to the tabletop position so your body is in a bridge.
 Your thighs should be parallel to the ground, and your shins should be vertical at the top of the rep.

 #3: Frog Bridges